covx/graypy_v6/README.rst

 Python logging handlers that send log messages in the Graylog Extended Log Format (GELF_).

-graypy supports sending GELF logs to both Graylog2 and Graylog3 servers.
+graypy_v6 supports sending GELF logs to both Graylog2 and Graylog3 servers with IPv6 protocol.

 Installing
 ==========